 I'm a Southern California native with a Masters degree from Berklee College of Music in Contemporary Performance (Production Concentration).
 I've learned how to perform and record my best every time.
-If you're needing a producer or a percussionist for your next project, don't be afraid to hit me up!
+If you're needing a produce, sound editor, or percussionist for your next project, don't be afraid to hit me up!
 Looking forward to making a masterpiece out of your next project 🤙🏾

 2 ReviewsEndorse Josh Wallace